Heroes of Hollywood

 THE 2013 HEROES OF HOLLYWOOD AWARDS CEREMONY

-The Hollywood Chamber Community Foundation has announced the 2013 Heroes of Hollywood Luncheon on Thursday, June 6, at the Taglyan Cultural Complex, 1201 Vine St. in Hollywood, 11:30 a.m. to 2 p.m.
-In addition to recognizing our various heroes, the Foundation will honor legendary singer and actress Debbie Reynolds with the distinguished Mary Pickford Award.
-Returning in his role as emcee again is Robert Kovacik, co-anchor of NBC4.
+The Hollywood Chamber Community Foundation honored the 2013 Heroes of Hollywood at a Luncheon on Thursday, June 6, at the Taglyan Cultural Complex, 1201 Vine St. in Hollywood, 11:30 a.m. to 2 p.m.
+In addition to recognizing our various heroes, the Foundation honored legendary singer and actress Debbie Reynolds with the distinguished Mary Pickford Award.
+Returning in his role was emcee again is Robert Kovacik, co-anchor of NBC4.

 THE 2013 AWARDS HONOREES